ds-modules/curriculum-guide/_sources/technology/pedagogy-and-technology/options-launch-rkernel.md

 # Backup options to Launch R notebooks

-If you are a user who cannot access Datahub due to the following reasons,
+If you are an user who cannot access Datahub due to the following reasons,

 - You don't have a Calnet log-in currently or
-- You are not able to access the Datahub service as it is down then you can explore the below mentioned options to launch R notebooks.
+- You are not able to access the Datahub service as it is down

+then you can explore the below mentioned options to launch R notebooks.

 ### Option #1: Launch Jupyter R Kernel locally